Vegst/TTK4145/Project/UML/README.md

 ## Modularization

+A single elevator is divided into three primary modules:

+* Network
+* Elevator
+* I/O

+As the project is implemented in Go, each module is implemented as a goroutine with channels between them to share data concurrently.

 ![alt text](modules.png)

+### Network module

+The primary function of this module is to communicate with other nodes.
+An important part of this is to connect to the master or open connection for slaves (through UDP-broadcasting) if the given elevator is the current master.
+When a node is a master it also calculates a cost-function to decide which elevator gets the orders.
+The network module knows the state of and orders from the local elevator, communicates with all nodes to distribute the orders.

+* channel: newOrders - When a new order arrives the node, the order is sent into this channel so that the elevator module can read it

+### Elevator module

+The elevator module keeps track of the given elevator's state, local orders, global orders, and new events.
+This data is used to control the elevator.
+By looking at the local orders and the state of the given elevator this modules determines the output of the motor.
+It also controls the lights by looking at the list of global orders.

+* channel: newState - When the elevator transitions from one state to another, the new state is sent into this channel so that the network module can read it

+* channel: orderEvent -  When a new event is detected, the order is sent into this channel so that the network module can read it

+* channel: outputEvent - When a new order is detected or the lights of the elevator needs to change, the event is sent into this channel so that the I/O module can read it

-### Orders
+### I/O module

-All orders are only manipulated by the network thread, and only read by the local elevator thread.
+The primary function of the I/O module is to keep track of which buttons are pressed, when a floor is reached, when the door is open, and to set the direction and speed of the motor in the elevator.
+It also sends this data forward to the elevator module.

+* channel: inputEvent - When a new event is detected by the I/O module, the event is sent into this channel so that the elevator module can read it

+## Order preservation

 * Global -- All orders in the network.
-All nodes should have identity global orders.
+All nodes should have identical global orders.
 The master handles synchronization of these orders.

-* Local -- Orders that the local node are assigned to do by the master
+* Local -- Orders that the local node is assigned to do by the master

 ## Error handling